Ci Sha

-Ci Sha (born Nuosu Muguyagu Jiwu Qisha; May 3, 1997) is a Chinese actor of Yi ethnicity.
-He is known for his roles Guo Jing in the TV series Jin Yong's Martial Arts World and Yang Jian in the film series Creation of the Gods.
+Ci Sha (此沙; born May 3, 1997) is a Chinese actor of Yi ethnicity.
+He is known for his roles Guo Jing in the TV series The Legend of Heroes and Yang Jian in the film series Creation of the Gods.

 Early life and education

 Ci Sha was born on May 3, 1997, in Sike Township, Butuo County, Liangshan Yi Autonomous Prefecture, Sichuan.
 At the age of 8, Ci Sha was sent to study in the county seat and got the inspiration of acting through watching films of Bruce Lee and Jackie Chan.

 Admitted into Sichuan Film and Television College, Ci Sha goes to the Performance Department of Beijing Film Academy for further study in 2017.

 Career

-In 2020, Ci Sha starred in the fantasy adventure movie Sea Monster.
-In 2021, he starred in the movies Tomb of the Gods and 1921.
-In October 2022, he participated in the filming of Iron Blood and Danxin, where he played the role of Guo Jing.
+In 2020, Ci Sha starred in the fantasy adventure movie The Sea Monster.
+In 2021, he starred in the movies The Legend of Muye: Tomb Seeking Master and 1921.
+In October 2022, he participated in the filming of The Legend of Heroes, where he played the role of Guo Jing.

 Ci Sha made a guest appearance as Prince Ke Erke in The Longest Promise, and played Yang Jian in Creation of the Gods I: Kingdom of Storms and Creation of the Gods II: Demon Force.

 In October 2023, he co-starred with Andy Lau and Nicholas Tse in the film Raging Havoc.

 In 2025, he landed a lead role in the crime action film The Shadow's Edge alongside Jackie Chan and Tony Leung Ka-fai.